 About the training provider

-We offer 3 routes to Primary QTS, Primary Teaching Apprenticeships, Primary with Mathematics School Direct (fee-funded) and Primary School Direct (fee-funded).
+We offer 4 routes to QTS, Primary Teaching Apprenticeships, Primary with Mathematics Apprenticeship, Primary with Mathematics School Direct (fee-funded) and Primary School Direct (fee-funded).

 About the accredited body

 Working with our partnership schools you will gain the knowledge, skills and professional behaviours to ensure you become a confident member of the teaching profession and have a positive impact on the life chances of the children you teach.